camper0008/graphstream/README.md

 57.2;-50.3;22
 ```

-will make a graph with 3 lines and 2 x slots on the x axis
+will make a graph with 3 lines and 2 steps on the x axis

 ## colors